Vino Nobile di Montepulciano: History

 Symonds also quotes the cardinal Spinello Benci who claimed in the 16th century that the Gauls had been tempted to move south and sack Rome by the wine "which is produced to this day at Montepulciano.
 For nowhere else in the Etruscan district can wines of equally generous quality and fiery spirit be found, so adapted for export and capable of such long preservation."

-In 1925, Adamo Fanetti produced about 30 tons of Nobile, all bottled and sold for two ITLire a bottle.
+In 1925, Adamo Fanetti produced about 30 tons of Nobile, all bottled and sold for two lire a bottle.
 It was greatly appreciated.
-Its increased success was seen at the first trade show of wine held in Siena in 1931, organized by Ente Mostra-Mercato Nazionale dei Vini Tipici e Pregiati, when Mr. Tancredi Biondi-Santi, a friend and admirer of Adamo Fanetti, said prophetically: "This wine will have a future."
+Its increased success was seen at the first trade show of wine held in Siena in 1931, organized by Ente Mostra-Mercato Nazionale dei Vini Tipici e Pregiati, when Tancredi Biondi-Santi, a friend and admirer of AFanetti, said prophetically: "This wine will have a future."
 Fanetti must be considered the first producer of Vino Nobile di Montepulciano.
 Cantine Fanetti has promoted Vino Nobile di Montepulciano all over the world in the years following World War I, and in the years of the "economic miracle" after World War II.
 Other companies, which until that date had produced mostly Chianti, followed Adamo's example and in 1937 founded a cantina sociale (Vecchia Cantina di Montepulciano) with the intention of creating a structure for the marketing of wine produced even by small farmers.

 The wine produced in Montepulciano continued to be appreciated, and over time it obtained the denominazione di origine controllata (denomination of controlled origin) with DPR July 12, 1966.
 The denominazione di origine controllata e garantita (denomination of controlled and guaranteed origin) of Vino Nobile di Montepulciano was authorized by DPR July 1, 1980 and modified by DM July 27, 1999.